tedmcn/SoftSysGraphicalGrapes/README.md

 This project includes interactive implementations of procedural terrain generation algorithms in C and OpenGL.

 * The first is a 2D infinite maze game.
+* The second is a 3D maze game.
-* The second is an interactive grass generation display.
+* The third is an interactive grass generation display.

 This website provides demos and implementation details for each.
 To play the games or use the APIs that we have created, use the github link in the header and follow the instructions provided in the README.